roblox-integrations/roblox-photoshop/productAndTechSpec.md

 ## Editor-first
+* I want to use the entities I operate with in the editor for iteration on Roblox.
+For example a PBR material, Mesh + Texuture Pack, A button with multiple states, a decal.
 * I want to export images from my editor and live update them in Roblox

 # Desktop application